Medically reviewed on May 5, 2018

 Binge-eating disorder is more common in women than in men.
 Although people of any age can have binge-eating disorder, it often begins in the late teens or early 20s.

 Factors that can increase your risk of developing binge-eating disorder include:

 - Family history.
 You're much more likely to have an eating disorder if your parents or siblings have (or had) an eating disorder.
 This may indicate that inherited genes increase the risk of developing an eating disorder.

 - Psychological issues.
-Most people who have binge-eating disorder feel negatively about themselves and their skills and accomplishments.
-Triggers for bingeing can include stress, poor body self-image, food and boredom.
+Many people who have binge-eating disorder feel negatively about themselves and their skills and accomplishments.
+Triggers for bingeing can include stress, poor body self-image and the availability of preferred binge foods.